whysosuso/whysosuso.github.io/projects.md

 2. **The Indie Bookshop Project (TIBP)** - I love independently run bookshops and want more people to experience buying books through them.
 TIBP is a curated list of independent bookshops across India.
 Next time you are buying a book, please refer to the list [here](https://www.bit.ly/IndieBookshop/), some of them also deliver pan India.

-3. **Hop, Skip & Stay** - I recently realised the beauty of Homestays.
-Saloni and I hop, skip and occasionally stay at homes other than ours.
-We review them here in our instagram page.
+3. **Hop, Skip & Stay** - Saloni and I hop, skip and occasionally stay at homes other than ours.
+We review them on our Instagram page.
 We intend to put out at least 8 reviews per year, that is a healthy number of holidays one should be going on, right?
 [Here's](https://www.instagram/hopskipstay/) the instagram page (@hopskipstay).

 **--------**